Contact + FAQs

 Private groups, couples, or events are also available in-person in NYC, so please reach out and I’d be happy to discuss further.

-I get this question often, but there’s no set number.
-This work isn’t something done to you, like taking a pill, but a process you engage within yourself.
-Unlike talk therapy though, somatic work reaches the body, emotions, and nervous system directly, so processing and integration often begin right away.
+• I get this question often, but there’s no set number and everyone’s journey is unique.
+This work isn’t something done to you, but a process you engage within yourself.
+Healing or transformation is a commitment to and investment in yourself.

 FAQs — the Philosophical